wpygun/wpygun/README.md

 ## Hi there 👋

+I'm Roman, CS student at Vistula University in Warsaw, interested in AI/ML.

 <!--
 **wpygun/wpygun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.